mpcq-network/mpcq-mirror-node/docs/database/README.md

 ## Reset

-Some Hedera environments get [reset](https://docs.hedera.com/hedera/testnet#test-network-resets) periodically and mirror nodes connected to those environments will need to be reset to remain functional.
+Some MPCQ environments get [reset](https://docs.hedera.com/hedera/testnet#test-network-resets) periodically and mirror nodes connected to those environments will need to be reset to remain functional.

 1. Stop the [Importer](/docs/importer/README.md) process.